-Camp HOPE America-Bridgeport was launched in 2016 by The Center for Family Justice as New England’s first therapeutic summer camp and year-long mentoring program for young people ages 7-17 whose lives have been adversely impacted by the trauma of domestic or sexual violence.
+The Elizabeth M. Pfriem Camp HOPE America-Bridgeport and its related Pathways to HOPE program began in 2016 as New England’s first evidence-based summer camp and year-long engagement & mentoring program for young people ages 7-17 whose lives have been adversely impacted by the trauma of domestic or sexual violence.

-Camp HOPE offers children and teens who have been the primary or secondary victims of trauma the chance to reclaim part of the childhoods they lost through a fun and transformative summertime program focused on helping them foster newfound hope and resiliency in their
+Camp HOPE offers children and teens who have been the primary or secondary survivors of trauma the chance to reclaim part of the childhoods they lost through a fun and transformative program focused on helping them foster newfound hope and resiliency in their lives.

-This life-changing opportunity for our campers has been possible thanks to the generous support of a multitude of benefactors and partners who have enabled CFJ’s young client, as well as the clients of our community partners, to participate in the program at no cost to them.
+This life-changing opportunity is possible thanks to the generous support of a multitude of benefactors and partners, most notably the Elizabeth M. Pfriem Foundation, who have enabled CFJ’s young client, as well as the clients of our community partners, to participate in the program at no cost to them.

 The Camp HOPE America-Bridgeport Experience

-CFJ’s team, led by Camp HOPE Coordinator & Youth Trauma Specialist Sasha Collins and Camp HOPE Director Amanda Posila, brings Camp HOPE campers to Camp Hi-Rock, set on a tranquil lake in the Massachusetts Berkshires.
-There, campers engage in an evidence-based curriculum while enjoying a week of traditional overnight summer camp experiences such as swimming, camp fires, hiking, sailing and navigating high-ropes courses.
+During the summer program, campers engage in an evidence-based curriculum while enjoying a week of traditional overnight summer camp experiences such as swimming, camp fires, hiking, sailing and navigating high-ropes courses.